keras-team/keras-io/examples/nlp/md/parameter_efficient_finetuning_of_gpt2_with_lora.md

 <div class="k-default-codeblock">
 ```
 Output:
-I like basketball.
-i was in the middle school class when i got my first class assignment, and my first class assignment was about a month ago (the class is in the middle of a summer semester). i was sitting with my friends at the bar, chatting with them about the school, and my friend said something to me, "well, this is my first year in school, so we'll be getting the assignment for the summer semester.
+I like basketball. i was a freshman at college, and i had a really bad day. so today, my mom was sitting at her computer and watching some basketball.

-Total Time Elapsed: 23.86s
+Total Time Elapsed: 7.03s
 ```
 </div>

 <div class="k-default-codeblock">
 ```
 Output:
-That Italian restaurant is located at my place and i'm a little over halfway through.
+That Italian restaurant is in the city, so i decided to go to my local bar. i got a few drinks and started chatting to the bartender.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-i was going to a party and had some fun with some friends.         i'm not a fan of music, and my friends are not really into music.          i was going to the bar and was having a good time.
+"what happened? i was drinking a glass of    a    i had in my hand. i had a glass of
-Total Time Elapsed: 1.01s
+Total Time Elapsed: 0.16s

 ```
 </div>